 Direct taxes can affect savings and investments.
 Due to tax implications, the net income of individuals reduces, in turn reducing their savings.
 Reduction in savings results in low investment, affecting the capital formation in the country.3.
 Arbitrary rate of taxation

 The direct taxes are arbitrary.
 There is no objective defined for determining the tax rates of direct taxes.
 Also, the exemption limits in personal income tax, wealth tax, etc., are also determined in an arbitrary manner.
-Therefore, direct taxes may not always fulfil the requirement of equity.4.
+Therefore, direct taxes may not always fulfill the requirement of equity.4.
 Inconvenient

 Direct taxes are inconvenient owing to the lengthy procedure of filing returns.
 For most people payment of direct tax is a task to convince oneself to pay a part of their income as tax to the state.
 This is a boost to evade tax further.
 It is also inconvenient in terms of maintaining accounts in a proper form.5.
 Imbalance in Sectoral taxation